pingcap/tidb-operator/en/monitor-a-tidb-cluster.md

 ## Monitor the TiDB cluster

 You can monitor the TiDB cluster with Prometheus and Grafana.
-A separate monitoring system is created and configured for each TiDB cluster created by TiDB Operator.
-The monitoring system runs in the same Namespace as the TiDB cluster, and includes two components - Prometheus and Grafana.
+When you create a new TiDB cluster using TiDB Operator, refer to [Monitor a TiDB Cluster Using TidbMonitor](monitor-using-tidbmonitor.md) to deploy a separate monitoring system for the TiDB cluster.
+The monitoring system must run in the same namespace as the TiDB cluster, and includes two components: Prometheus and Grafana.

 The monitoring data is not persisted by default.
-If the monitoring container restarts for some reason, the existing monitoring data gets lost.
-To persist the monitoring data, you can set `monitor.persistent` to `true` in the `values.yaml` file.
-When you enable this option, you need to set `storageClass` to an existing storage in the current cluster, and this storage is required to support persisting data, otherwise there is still a risk of data loss.
+To persist the monitoring data, you can set `spec.persistent` to `true` in `TidbMonitor`.
+When you enable this option, you need to set `spec.storageClassName` to an existing storage in the current cluster, and this storage is required to support persisting data; otherwise, there is a risk of data loss.

 For configuration details on the monitoring system, refer to [TiDB Cluster Monitoring](https://pingcap.com/docs/v3.0/how-to/monitor/monitor-a-cluster).